SOLVE-NITK/vlab-phase4-mechanical/heat_transfer/exp-heat-transfer-by-natural-convection/round-template/experiment/aim.md

-To find out heat transfer coefficient and heat transfer rate from vertical cylinder in natural convection
+To calculate heat transfer coefficient and heat transfer rate from vertical cylinder in natural convection